wesley85/Course_Project/README.md

 Now you can run the project:

-> npm start
+> npm run dev-server

-This will run the project in development mode, with hot-reloading, where the app is accessible at localhost:
+This will run the project in development mode, with hot-reloading, where the app is accessible at localhost:8080